-Vincent DePaul Professor, Distinguished Service Society of Vincent de Paul Professors (2005).
+Vincent DePaul Professor, Society of Vincent de Paul Professors (2005)

 Selected Creative Works and Publications:

-2013 Exhibition and catalogue: Vincet de Paul's Mediterranean: Europe and the Barbary Coast, 1580-1760.
+Exhibition and catalogue: Vincent de Paul's Mediterranean: Europe and the Barbary Coast, 1580-1760 (2013).
 The Richardson Library, DePaul University.

 “Exploring Byzantine Cartographies: Ancient Science, Christian Cosmology, and Geopolitics in Imperial-Era Mapping” (2011), Essays in Medieval Studies, volume 27: 117-131.

 “Imperial Cartographies.
 Power, Strategy, and Scientific Discovery,” exhibition, DePaul Art Museum (Jan-Mar 2007).

 “From 'Towertown' to 'Boystown' and 'Girlstown': Chicago's Gay and Lesbian Geographies”, (2006) in: R.P.
 Greene, M.J.
 Bouman, and D. Grammenos (eds.)
 Chicago's Geographies: Metropolis for the 21st Century.
 Washington, DC: Association of American Geographers, pp. 232-241.

 “On the Draft Treaty Establishing a Constitution for Europe” (2004) National Strategy Forum Review.
 Volume 13, Issue 4:26-9.